Lauren Groff: Career

 Her third novel, Fates and Furies, was released in 2015 and was also a New York Times and Booksense bestseller.
 Fates and Furies is a portrait of a 24-year marriage from two points of view, first the husband's and then the wife's.
 It was nominated for the 2015 National Book Award for Fiction, the 2015 National Book Critics Circle Award for Fiction, and was featured in numerous "Best of 2015" fiction lists, including the selection by Amazon.com as the Best Book of 2015.
 President Barack Obama chose it as his favorite book of 2015.

-In 2017, Granta Magazine named Groff one of the Best of Young American Novelists of her generation.
+In 2017, Granta named Groff one of the Best of Young American Novelists of her generation.
 In 2018, she received a Guggenheim Fellowship in Fiction.

 Groff's fifth book, a short story collection titled Florida, was released in 2018.
 Florida was the winner of The Story Prize for short story collections published in 2018.
 It was also a finalist for the 2018 National Book Award for Fiction.
 The Guardian called Groff's storytelling "a heroic pushback against the way we live now, against waste, against the artificial environments in which we find ourselves maintained by corporations, but equally against the pressures on women to be flawless, effortlessly excellent mothers, wives, sisters, lovers, friends, within this dire state of affairs."

 Groff's fourth novel, Matrix, was released in 2021.
 Matrix is about a "seventeen-year-old Marie de France... sent to England to be the new prioress of an impoverished abbey, its nuns on the brink of starvation and beset by disease."
 The Observer called it "a strange and poetic piece of historical fiction set in a dreamlike abbey, the fictional biography of a 12th-century mystic."
 Matrix was shortlisted for the 2021 National Book Award for Fiction and the 2022 Andrew Carnegie Medal for Excellence in Fiction.

+Groff's fifth novel, The Vaster Wilds, debuted on the New York Times Bestseller list in September 2023.
+The Vaster Wilds chronicles a servant girl's escape from a colonial settlement during the "starving time" of 1609.